Spyglass-AI/spyglass-deployments-action/README.md

-# spyglass-deployments-action
+# Spyglass AI Deployments GitHub Action

-A GitHub Action for updating your Spyglass AI Deployments automatically based on your model configuration.
+A GitHub Action for updating your Spyglass AI Deployments dashboard automatically based on the model configuration in your repo.

 ## Overview

-This GitHub Action reads your AI model configuration from a `model.yaml` file in your repository and updates the corresponding deployment in Spyglass.
-It's designed to keep your Spyglass deployments in sync with your codebase changes.
+This GitHub Action reads your model configuration from a `model.yaml` file in your repository and updates the corresponding deployment in the Spyglass AI platform.

 ## Quick Start

-1. **Add to your workflow**: Create or update `.github/workflows/spyglass-deploy.yml`
+**Add to your workflow**: Create or update `.github/workflows/spyglass-deploy.yml` in your repo with this template.
+Fill in your `DEPLOYMENT_ID`, this should match the `DEPLOYMENT_ID` you use with the Spyglass SDK to send telemetry to the platform.

 ```yaml
 name: Update Spyglass Deployment